A small grove massacred to the last ash,

 W H Auden 1952 (Bucolics, part II, “Woods”)

 Most extinctions go unnoticed.
-But last night the moonlight lit up the dead branches of the Ash trees that overlook my studio here in West Wales creating an eerie scene.
-It’s a landscape that is becoming familiar all over Britain and a stark reminder of the state we are in.
+But last night the moon lit up the dead branches of the ash trees that overlook my studio here in West Wales creating an eerie scene.
+It’s a landscape that is becoming familiar all over Britain and a stark reminder of the environmental crisis we are living through.
 You don’t have to go to the Arctic to see environmental collapse.
 It’s here on our doorsteps, in our lanes and hedgerows.
 And it’s happening now.

-Chalara or ‘Ash Dieback’, as its commonly referred to, seems to be the pandemic no-one is really talking about.
-With all the media attention on the human and economic impacts of COVID-19, there seems to be limited space and time given to highlighting the tragedy taking place in the countryside.
-Huge numbers of species are quietly becoming extinct whilst politicians obsess over the economy and getting things back to ‘normal’.
+Chalara, or ‘Ash Dieback’, as it’s commonly referred to, is an epidemic that could see the death of up to 95% of the UK’s ash trees.
+This tragedy ravaging the countryside is taking place in the shadow of the global COVID-19 pandemic, so it is hardly surprising that it is happening largely unnoticed.
+Species are quietly heading towards extinction while politicians agonize over the economy and getting things ‘back to normal’.
 But it is ‘business as normal’ that is causing the problems in the first place.
-Lyme, Ebola, AIDS and now COVID-19 all jumped into human populations after we started destroying habitats and ruining ecosystems.
+Lyme, Ebola, AIDS and now COVID-19 all jumped into human populations as a consequence of habitat destruction and collapsing ecosystems.

-So will the disappearance of over 150 million Ash trees here in Britain wake us up to the dystopic mess we find ourselves?
-The jury is currently out.
-A new ‘rewilding’ movement maybe emerging but it doesn’t yet occupy the popular mainstream which is dominated by the rhetoric of neoliberal economics, uninterested politicians, and a xenophobic tabloid press.
+So will the disappearance of over 150 million Ash trees here in Britain prompt a wake up call ?
+The jury is out.
+A new ‘rewilding’ movement seems to be emerging but it doesn’t yet occupy the popular mainstream which is dominated by the rhetoric of neoliberal economics, uninterested politicians, and the voices of agribusiness.
 And the restricted access to our countryside prevents large numbers of citizens from experiencing nature for themselves and getting a sense of collective ownership.
 And as usual it’s the poorest and the most disadvantaged that are excluded from this debate.
-Those who already suffer most from the impacts of pollution and will be effected most by climate change.
-No wonder they are disengaged.
+Those who already suffer most from the impacts of pollution and will be affected most by climate change.
 If COVID-19 has taught us anything, it is that we desperately need our green spaces and a ‘democratisation of our landscapes’ where wider groups of stakeholders are involved in the decision making.
 Not just Tory donors who want subsidies for their private shooting estates or the Monsanto’s of this world who lobby hard to sell us technology that we don’t need.
 We require the input of imaginative thinkers, ecologists, wise farmers who care about the biodiversity of their land and all those with interests beyond mere commerce.
 The more diverse the input the smarter and more sustainable the solutions will be.

 Mike Perry June 2020← Back